kevoree-modeling/framework/README.md

 Features and Design Principles
 -------------
-KMF was specifically designed with memory usage, runtime performance, and thread safety requirements in mind.
+As a main design principle KMF was from the beginning designed with strict memory usage, runtime performance, and thread safety requirements in mind.
+To cope at the same time with the large-scale, distributed, and constantly changing nature of modern applications the design of KMF combines ideas from reactive programming, peer-to-peer distribution, big data management, and machine learning.
+Models are defined as observable streams of chunks that are exchanged between nodes in a peer-to-peer manner.
+A lazy loading strategy allows to transparently access the complete virtual model from every node, although chunks are actually distributed across nodes.
+Observers and automatic reloading of chunks enable a reactive programming style.
+The distributed aspect of many modern applications lead to the decision to design a completely asynchronous core for KMF.

+TODO meta model and dynamic models

-TODO: async, lazy load etc, end goal data overlay
+TODO data overlay

 Publications: